 Actelis Networks, Inc. ("we," "the Company", "Actelis", "us", "our") is a market leader in cyber-hardened, rapid-deployment networking solutions for wide-area IoT applications including federal, state and local government, intelligent traffic systems ("ITS"), military, utility, rail, telecom and campus applications.
-Our unique portfolio of hybrid fiber-copper, environmentally hardened aggregation switches, high density Ethernet devices, advanced management software and cyber-protection capabilities, unlocks the hidden value of essential networks, delivering safer connectivity for rapid, cost-effective deployment.
+Our unique portfolio of hybrid fiber, environmentally hardened aggregation switches, high density Ethernet devices, advanced management software and cyber-protection capabilities, unlocks the hidden value of essential networks, delivering safer connectivity for rapid, cost-effective deployment.

 A primary focus of ours is to provide our customers with a cyber-secure network solution.
-We currently provide Triple-Shield protection of coding, scrambling and encryption of the network traffic.
+We provide Triple-Shield protection of coding, scrambling and encryption of the network traffic.
+We are working to expand our cyber-security offering by introducing a convergence of our network presence with the IoT devices at the edge of such networks, to which we call "Cyber Aware Networking".